wzk1015/video-bgm-generation/README.md

 ## Directory Structure

 * `src/`: code of the whole pipeline
-  * `train_encoder.py`: training script, take a npz as input music data to train the model
+  * `train.py`: training script, take a npz as input music data to train the model
-  * `model_encoder.py`: code of the model
+  * `model.py`: code of the model
   * `gen_midi_conditional.py`: inference script, take a npz (represents a video) as input to generate several songs

   * `src/video2npz/`: convert video into npz by extracting motion saliency and motion speed

-* `lpd_dataset/`: processed LPD dataset for training, in the format of npz
+* `dataset/`: processed dataset for training, in the format of npz

 * `logs/`: logs that automatically generate during training, can be used to track training status